eymengunay/php-passbook/README.md

 ### WWDR Certificate
 Apple’s World Wide Developer Relations (WWDR) certificate is available from Apple at <http://developer.apple.com/certificationauthority/AppleWWDRCA.cer>.
 You will have to add this to your Keychain Access and export it in .pem format to use it with the library.
 The WWDR certificate links your development certificate to Apple, completing the trust chain for your application.

+## Reporting an issue or a feature request
+Issues and feature requests related to this library are tracked in the Github issue tracker: https://github.com/eymengunay/php-passbook/issues

 ## See also
 [PassbookBundle](https://github.com/eymengunay/PassbookBundle): PHP-Passbook library integration for Symfony2